romm/formz/Documentation/06-IntegratorManual/Layouts.rst

 Layouts
 =======

-During a form integration, one problem always come back: setting up fields which have **exactly the same template**, meaning the container of a field will be **almost identical from one field to another**.
+During a form integration, one problem always comes back: setting up fields which have **exactly the same template**, meaning the container of a field will be **almost identical from one field to another**.
 In most cases, two fields answer the exact same HTML/CSS integration rules, which leads to huge code repetition, and breaks the “*Don't Repeat Yourself*” rule.

 Problem
 -------